Baakel/KastelEditor/README.md

 To download the website simply click on the download link on github or run `git clone https://github.com/Baakel/KastelEditor.git` on your bash terminal.

 ### Prerequisites
-To run this server you need a computer running python 3.5 or latter.
+To run this server you need a computer running python 3.5 or later and Docker-CE 18.09 or later.
+These can be found here
 You will also need the following packages installed [Requirements](requirements.txt)

 ### Installing
-To set up your database run the `db_create.py` file.
+after downloading, simply `cd` into the **KastelEditor** directory and run the command `docker-compose up -d`.
+The first time it will build the KastelEditor app image and it will download the mysql image.
+This will also create the db volume.

 ## Usage
-To start the server run the `run.py` file.
-Your port 5000 needs to be free for this to run.
-After that you can connect to the server from *localhost:5000*
+To start the server you need to `cd` into the **KastelEditor** directory and run the `docker-compose up -d`.
+Your port _**5000**_ needs to be free for this to run.
-You will need to log in using your Github account.
-If you are using the docker image then the command to start it would be `docker run -p 5000:5000 --rm kasteleditor:latest`
+To access the server simpply go to http://localhost:5000/ To stop the server run the `docker-compose down` command.
+This will stop all active containers and remove them.
+The database volume will not be removed this way.
+If you change anything in the codebase you will need to rebuild the **KastelEditor Image**, to do this run `docker-compose build`.

+If you do any changes to the models of the database you need to migrate them before rebuilding the image.
+To do this run `export FLASK_APP=kastel.py` and then run `flask db migrate`

 ## Deployment
 _TODO_